Spanish verbs: Haber: expressing existence

 As an existential verb, haber is never used other than in the third person.
-To express the existence of a first or second person, the verb estar ("to be [located/present]") or existir ("to exist") is used, and there is subject–verb agreement.
+To express the existence of a first or second person, the verb estar ("to be [located/present]") or existir ("to exist") are used.

 Haber: impersonal obligation

-The phrase haber que (in the third person singular and followed by a subordinated construction with the verb in the infinitive) carries the meaning of necessity or obligation without specifying an agent.
-It is translatable as "it is necessary", but a paraphrase is generally preferable in translation.
-Note that the present-tense form is hay.
+The phrase haber que + infinitive carries the meaning of necessity or obligation without specifying an agent.
+It is translatable as "need to be" or "be necessary that", but a paraphrase is generally preferable in translation.
+Note that the present-tense form is hay, as this use is also defective and only exists in the third person singular.